-Borage is an excellent addition to any cannabis crop, adding vitamins and nutrients to the soil while repelling many pests.
-Not to mention that it is beautiful – it adds colour to your cannabis plantation.
+Borage is an excellent addition to any crop, adding vitamins and nutrients to the soil while repelling many pests.
+Not to mention that it is beautiful – it adds colour to your plantation.
 A well-deserving companion plant!

 Borago officinalis is a powerful herb with many health benefits, culinary applications and plant companion functions.
 It is rich in nutrients, minerals and dietary fibre.
 Many Asian dishes would not be the same without a handful of freshly chopped coriander leaves.
 The seeds are crushed to give a tonic for stomach aches, they can reduce fever and cholesterol levels.
 Over-consumption of crushed seeds can cause a narcotic effect.
 They were also used in Renaissance love potions for their aphrodisiac qualities.